compliance-365/website/content/case-studies/gov-qld-is18.md

 ## Results
 - **IS18 assurance report** delivered in **4 weeks** — consolidating ISO 27001 governance and Essential Eight technical status with verifiable evidence
-- **68 controls** mapped and assessed — providing a single source of truth across frameworks
 - **Readiness score improved from 48% to 82%** in one quarter
 - **55% reduction** in evidence collection time — repeatable and defensible
 - **Approved 12-week uplift plan** — clear milestones, owners, and budget confidence

 ## Key Deliverables
 - Consolidated IS18 assurance report — ISO 27001 + Essential Eight cross-referenced
-- 68-control mapping matrix with status, evidence locations, and gaps
+- Control mapping matrix with status, evidence locations, and gaps
 - Prioritized 12-week uplift roadmap with owners and risk impact
 - Repeatable evidence register and collection cadence
 - Executive brief, posture scorecard, and Q&A support